yourlabs/django-autocomplete-light/docs/source/design.rst

 We provide two base channels:

 channel.base.ChannelBase
     This is the base channel class.
-It is in charge of:
-    - fetching the results for a query
-    - rendering the autocomplete with a template
-    - rendering results in the autocomplete with a template
+It is in charge of: fetching the results for a query, rendering the autocomplete with a template, rendering results in the autocomplete with a template, validating input.
-    - validating input
 Only 62 SLOC.

 channel.json.JSONChannelBase
-    This channel adds a couple of features:
-    - making a dict from a result, the dict can contain any data you want, you'll be able to use it in your javascript
-    - returning the json from a result dict
+    This channel adds a couple of features: making a dict from a result, the dict can contain any data you want, you'll be able to use it in your javascript, returning the json from a result dict.
 17 SLOC.

 Registry
 --------